Jannatul Ferdous (politician)

 Jannatul Ferdous (c.
-1938 – 1 February 2012) was a Bangladeshi teacher and politician from Pabna belonging to Bangladesh Awami League.
+1938 – 1 February 2012) was a Bangladeshi teacher and politician from Pabna belonging to the Bangladesh Awami League.
 She was a member of the Jatiya Sangsad.

 Biography

 Ferdous was an assistant teacher of Pabna Government Girls' High School.
 Later, she joined Pabna Government Women's College and worked there from 1974 to 1995.
-She was elected as a member of the Jatiya Sangsad from Reserved Women's Seat-5 in the Seventh Jatiya Sangsad Election.
+She was elected as a member of the Jatiya Sangsad from Reserved Women's Seat-5 in the June 1996 Bangladeshi general election.

 Ferdous was married to Amjad Hossain.
 He was a member of the Jatiya Sangsad too.
 They had two daughters and one son.